Fiscal policy: Monetary/fiscal debate

 In 2000, a survey of 298 members of the American Economic Association (AEA) found that while 84 percent generally agreed with the statement "Fiscal policy has a significant stimulative impact on a less than fully employed economy", 71 percent also generally agreed with the statement "Management of the business cycle should be left to the Federal Reserve; activist fiscal policy should be avoided."
 In 2011, a follow-up survey of 568 AEA members found that the previous consensus about the latter proposition had dissolved and was by then roughly evenly disputed.

-Different models are being designed to manage the fiscal policy.
-In June, 2022, Armenia launched the Ararat Fiscal Strategy Model, which is a structural framework for fiscal policy analysis in Armenia.
-The model is already a part of the Armenia's Ministry of Economic's analytical toolkit.
-It was first applied to assess the macroeconomic impact of the “first wave” of the COVID-19 pandemic on the Armenian economy, which is a small, low-income, open economy located in the Caucasus region in Eurasia.
-The model is designed to do macroeconomic fiscal policy scenario analysis, which feeds into policy discussions, budget planning, and the Medium-Term Expenditure Framework.
-The model consists of four high-level blocks - the household sector, the production sector, the government sector, and the rest of the world.
-The AFSM has a couple of structural parameters, that are grouped into four sets - the steady-state parameters, the transitory parameters that affect only the equilibrium dynamics off the steady state, fiscal and monetary policy parameters and structural shocks variances.

 Stances

 Depending on the state of the economy, fiscal policy may reach for different objectives: its focus can be to restrict economic growth by mediating inflation or, in turn, increase economic growth by decreasing taxes, encouraging spending on different projects that act as stimuli to economic growth and enabling borrowing and spending.

 The three stances of fiscal policy are the following: